rkoshak/openhab-docs/tutorials/migration.md

 MQTT Binding start with "mqtt" in openhab.cfg so the name of the binding is "mqtt".
 For those bindings that are version 1.9, the binding name will end in a 1.
 For example, the mqtt binding will use "mqtt1" in addons.cfg.
+However, using the appended 1 only takes place in this file.
+All other references to the MQTT binding, for example, would use "mqtt" regardless of the binding version.
 You can find the list of all bindings [here]({{base}}/addons/bindings.html).
 - `ui = ` - if you intend on using PaperUI include "paper", if you use zwave I recommend "habmin".
 The list of UIs are [here]({{base}}/addons/uis.html).